Top 10 Exercise Ball Chairs Reviewed and Rated

 LuxFit put a lot of focus into making their chair ergonomic, and it shows.
 Sitting in this chair will help keep your upper and lower back aligned, helping you avoid back pain.
-The rear back supports piece.is removable, so the exercise ball chair can be used just for exercise on the ball.
+The rear back support piece is removable, so the exercise ball chair can be used just for exercise on the ball.
 LuxFit wanted to provide a product that would be useful in almost any situation.

 Leaning against the backrest during the workday lets you give your core a break.
 A durable lining and stronger than average wheels round out the great features of the LuxFit.
-Weight capacity is 300 pounds.
+The weight capacity is 300 pounds.